gniewomir/nestjs-oauth-authorization-server/docs/overview/ARCHITECTURE-DOMAIN-MODEL.md

 - Supports multiple implementation strategies
 - Allows for future extensions

+### 5. Security

+- Built-in security measures
+- Input validation and sanitization
+- Secure authentication patterns

+### 6. Performance

+- Efficient LexoRank-style ordering algorithms
+- Optimized data structures
+- Minimal reordering overhead

 ## Conclusion

-The domain model provides a solid foundation for the task management system by capturing the essential business concepts and rules.
+The domain model provides a solid foundation for the task management system with OAuth authentication by capturing the essential business concepts and rules.
 It follows Domain-Driven Design principles to ensure that business logic is centralized, well-organized, and easy to understand.
-The model supports the layered architecture by providing clear contracts for other layers to implement, while maintaining independence from technical concerns.
+The model supports the layered architecture by providing clear contracts with symbols for other layers to implement, while maintaining independence from technical concerns.
+The addition of security measures, efficient LexoRank-style ordering systems, and comprehensive OAuth support ensures the domain model is both robust and secure.